Getting health insurance has become a way of life now. No one can afford to live without health insurance.

 Most of the medical insurance plans from the leading health insurance companies are available on both, individual as well as family floater basis.
 You should choose the plan carefully depending upon what your requirements are.
 If you are a single person without any dependent family members, you will obviously benefit from an individual health insurance plan.
 If you are a family person with dependents, a family floater plan would be best suited for you and your loved ones.

-Individual and Family Floater Health Insurance Plans- How do they work?
+Individual and Family Floater Health Insurance Plans- How do They Work?

 When you buy a health insurance plan, you need to pick your coverage amount, i.e. your sum insured.
-This amount is a representation of the maximum amount that would be paid out to you in case of a claim.
+This amount is a representation of the maximum amount that would be paid out to you in case of a health insurance claim.

 For example, if you have a health plan worth INR 5 lakhs and if you are hospitalised due to an illness and your hospital bill is INR 1.5 lakhs.
 Then this amount would be covered by your insurance company.
 The remaining INR 3.5 lakhs would be unutilised and can be further used for any other expenses on hospitalisation.
 This is basically how health insurance works.
 Now let us see the details involved in the 2 kinds of health plans.